Microchip Technology (MCHP)

 14. Is Now The Time To Buy Microchip Technology?

-We see the value of companies furthering technological innovation, but in the case of Microchip Technology, we’re out.
-To begin with, its revenue has declined over the last five years.
+Microchip Technology doesn’t pass our quality test.
+For starters, its revenue has declined over the last five years.
 And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its declining operating margin shows the business has become less efficient.
 On top of that, its cash profitability fell over the last five years.

-Microchip Technology’s P/E ratio based on the next 12 months is 53.9x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+Microchip Technology’s P/E ratio based on the next 12 months is 58.2x.
+At this valuation, there’s a lot of good news priced in - you can find better investment opportunities elsewhere.